Unlawful Organizations Act, 1960

 The Unlawful Organizations Act No 34 of 1960 (commenced 7 April 1960) allowed the apartheid government of South Africa to declare unlawful any organizations deemed to threaten public order or the safety of the public.
 This legislation was enacted within a few weeks of 1960's Sharpeville Massacre.
-The African National Congress (ANC) and Pan Africanist Congress (PAC) were immediately declared unlawful, and the Indemnity Act that followed legislatively indemnified supporters of the apartheid regime from any wrongdoing connected to the massacre.
+The Pan Africanist Congress (PAC) and African National Congress (ANC) were immediately declared unlawful.
+Nelson Mandela recorded in his autobiography, "We were now, all of us, outlaws".
+The Indemnity Act that followed legislatively indemnified supporters of the apartheid regime from any wrongdoing connected to the massacre.

 Content of the Act

 The following is a brief description of the sections of the Unlawful Organizations Act: